kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 > PLD is best understood through interaction — not just by reading.
 > This script demonstrates the core runtime loop:
-> Drift → Repair → Reentry → Continue
+> Drift → Repair → Reentry → Continue → Outcome
 > (in a minimal mock runtime environment)

 ---